-9.1.2 Publishing ethics
+9.1.2.
+Publishing ethics

-All manuscripts submitted to Journal of Translational Genetics and Genomics are screened using iThenticate powered CrossCheck by to identify any plagiarized content.
+All manuscripts submitted to Mini-invasive Surgery are screened using iThenticate powered by CrossCheck to identify any plagiarized content.
 Your study must also meet all ethical requirements as outlined in our Editorial Policies.
 If the manuscript does not pass any of these checks, we may return it to you for further revisions or decline to consider your study for publication.

-9.2 Editorial assessment
+9.2.
+Editorial assessment

-Once your manuscript has passed the initial manuscript check, it will be assigned to an Assistant Editor, and then the Editor-in-Chief, or an Associate Editor in the case of a conflict of interest, will be notified of the submission and invited to review.
-Regarding Special Issue paper, after passing the initial check, the manuscript will be successively assigned to an Assistant Editor, Guest Editor, and then to the Editor-in-Chief, or an Associate Editor in the case of conflict of interest for the Editor-in-Chief to review.
-The Editor-in-Chief, or the Associate Editor may reject manuscripts that they deem highly unlikely to pass peer review without further consultation.
+Once your manuscript has passed the initial check, it will be assigned to the Editor from Journal Editorial Board (Editor-in-Chief, Associate Editor, Editorial Board Member) who has no conflict of interest on this manuscript to review.
+Regarding the Special Issue paper, after passing the initial check, the manuscript will be successively assigned to an Assistant Editor, Guest Editor, and then to the Editor from Editorial Board in the case of conflict of interest for the Guest Editor to review.
+The Academic Editors (EiC/AEs/EBMs) may reject manuscripts that they deem highly unlikely to pass peer review without further consultation.
 Once your manuscript has passed the editorial assessment, the Assistant Editor will start to organize peer-review.

-9.3 Process
+9.3.
+Process

-Journal of Translational Genetics and Genomics operates a single-blind review process.
-The technical quality of the research described in the manuscript is assessed by a minimum of three independent expert reviewers.
-The Editor-in-Chief is responsible for the final decision regarding acceptance or rejection of the manuscript.
+Mini-invasive Surgery operates a single-blind review process.
+The technical quality of the research described in the manuscript is assessed by a minimum of two independent expert reviewers.
+The Academic Editors are responsible for the final decision regarding acceptance or rejection of the manuscript.
 For controversial manuscripts, the Editor-in-Chief is responsible for making the final decision.

-9.4 Decisions
+9.4.
+Decisions

-Your research will be judged on technical soundness only, not on its perceived impact as judged by Editors or referees.
+Your research will be judged on technical soundness only, not on its perceived impact as judged by editors or referees.
 There are three possible decisions: Accept (your study satisfies all publication criteria), Invitation to Revise (more work is required to satisfy all criteria), and Reject (your study fails to satisfy key criteria and it is highly unlikely that further work can address its shortcomings).